QUICK SUMMARY

 - Floor cleaners and polishes

-- Drain Cleaners
+- Drain cleaners

 - Paint strippers

-VOCs are inhaled and quickly enter the bloodstream, causing small but significant increases in systolic and diastolic blood pressure.
-Even these seemingly minor changes can increase the risks of heart disease, heart attack and stroke on a population level.
+VOCs are inhaled and can quickly enter the bloodstream, causing small but significant increases in systolic and diastolic blood pressure.
+Even these seemingly minor changes can increase the risks of heart disease, heart attack, and stroke on a population level.
 Chronic exposure to VOCs has been shown to exacerbate inflammation, which is a key driver of cardiovascular diseases like atherosclerosis.

 Heart Health Risks